Pete Buttigieg agrees with Joe Biden: I’m ‘no President Obama’

 Mr. Buttigieg is facing questions about his appeal among black voters after he took heat on the debate stage for rising arrests of black men for marijuana offenses during his tenure in South Bend.

+Mr. Buttigieg, hoping to add context to the debate, said he instituted implicit-bias training for law enforcement and demanded transparency on uses of force.

+“Is the record mixed?
+Of course it is.
+Because the reality is so tough and so complex, and we had a lot of issues to deal with in my eighth year, just as we did in my first year,” M. Buttigieg told NBC’s Meet the Press.
+“But no one can say that we were not intentional and that we do not have results to show for it.”

-“In my city, black residents were less likely to be arrested on drug charges than in the state or country,” Mr. Buttigieg noted, adding context to the debate.
+He also said black residents were less likely to be arrested on drug charges than in the rest of Indiana or the country.

 Still “the disparity is real,” he said, saying he will seek to decriminalize drug possession as president.